cloudflare/cloudflare-docs/content/dns/foundation-dns/_index.md

 # Foundation DNS

-Foundation DNS is the premium Cloudflare DNS offering for large enterprise customers.
+Foundation DNS is the Cloudflare DNS offering for enterprise customers.

 With Foundation DNS, you get access to advanced reliability, security, and insights.
 Features include the following:

 * [Advanced nameservers](/dns/foundation-dns/advanced-nameservers/) that provide:
+    * Strategically distributed IPs to increase resiliency
     * More consistent nameserver assignment
-    * Strategically distributed IPs to increase resiliency
     * Reduced exposure to incidents or software regression
 * DNSSEC keys unique to your account
-* GraphQL analytics
+* GraphQL DNS analytics

 ## Availability